 At long last it looks like Comreg are eventually doing something about the charges for calling 1890 , 1850 , 0818 and 076 numbers .

-They are planning to firstly make providers charge the same for all ‘1850’, ‘1890’, ‘0818’, and ‘076’ numbers and make phone companies include these numbers in any bundles of landline call minutes.
+COMREG are planning to firstly make providers charge the same for all ‘1850’, ‘1890’, ‘0818’, and ‘076’ numbers and also make phone companies include all these numbers in any bundles of landline call minutes.

 It is proposed that the changes to the tariffs for 1850 , 1890 0818 and 076 numbers will be implemented by the end of 2019 .